keipes/cik-lookup/README.md

 ngrams(tokens("acme.com"))
 [".", "com"]
 ```
-The mapping {score: [cik]} `index[gram]` is retrieved for each gram, and the sum total of each CIKs appearance in all gram indexes is computed.
+For each gram, the mapping `{score: [cik]}` mapping is retrieved from the index `index[gram]`, and the sum total of each CIKs appearance in all gram indexes is computed.
 This result is then sorted and returned:
 ```
 {
   name: ACME Bread Company.com,